 - You’re aware that they are incapable of resisting due to this

-Keep in mind that the victim needs not to be unconscious in the real sense for you to have violated this law.
+Keep in mind that the victim need not be unconscious in the real sense for you to have violated this law.
 To be unconscious of an act could mean that the victim:

-- Didn’t know the act’s essential characteristics because you lied to, tricked, or concealed info from them
+- Did not know the act’s essential characteristics because you lied, tricked, or concealed info from them

-- Wasn’t aware that you were performing the act
+- Was not aware that you were performing the act

 - Was asleep or unconscious